Frequently Asked Questions

 Since you are an interpreter and translator, one would expect your website to be bilingual; how come it isn’t?
 This is very suspicious…

 You’re kidding! right?
 This is a one-man operation!
-I barely have enough time to write at all.
+I barely have enough time to write anything at all.

 Why do you bother writing things nobody will ever read?